nrfconnect/sdk-nrf/samples/wifi/radio_test/radio_test_subcommands.rst

        | For 106 ru_tone: 1 to 2
        | For 242 ru_tone: 1
      - Configure the location of resource unit (RU) in 20 MHz spectrum.
+   * - init
+     - <val> - Primary channel number
+     - Initialize the radio to a default state with the configured channel.
+This will also reset all other configuration parameters to their default values.
    * - tx
      - | 0 - Disable
        | 1 - Enable